csabapalfi/robust-javascript/README.md

 The JS engines walks the [scope chain](http://ryanmorr.com/understanding-scope-and-context-in-javascript/) looking for each name used in your program.

-ReferenceErrors happen when the code uses an identifier that cannot be found in the current scope and all parent scopes.
+ReferenceErrors happen when the code uses an identifier that cannot be found in the current scope and all parent scopes: `ReferenceError: x is not defined`

 Could be a typo.
 Use a linter.

-Another common error is assuming a browser support a specific Web API so that a global identifier will be availabel (e.g. `fetch`) but it isn't (e.g. in an older browser).
+Another common error is assuming a browser support a specific Web API so that a global identifier will be availabel (e.g. `fetch`) but it isn't (e.g. in an older browser): `ReferenceError: fetch is not defined`

 Use feature detection. (e.g. most basic: check for the names you want to use):